Center for Bariatric Surgery

 The decision to have bariatric surgery is a life-changing experience.
 In addition to the physical changes you will undergo, there will be challenges in your daily activities in relation to eating, drinking, exercise habits, psycho-social health and well-being.

-At the Institute for Weight Loss, we offer our support and encouragement throughout all the stages of the weight loss process.
+We offer our support and encouragement throughout all the stages of the weight loss process.

 You will begin by seeing your Primary Care Physician.
 He/she will review your medical history and discuss recommendations with you.
 Most insurance carriers require that you attend a supervised weight loss program for a specific amount of time prior to authorizing bariatric surgery.
 Your Primary Care Physician may be required to document this in order to get authorization for surgery.

-You will then meet with the Bariatric surgeon who will review your medical history, lifestyle and support system.
+You will then meet with the bariatric surgeon who will review your medical history, lifestyle and support system.
 Having a support system in place is essential to your success and well-being.
-Your Bariatric surgeon will discuss the different weight loss options, your expectations, concerns and will recommend the best option for you.
+Your bariatric surgeon will discuss the different weight loss options, your expectations, concerns and will recommend the best option for you.

-Arrangements will then be made for you to meet with a Registered Dietician for nutritional counseling.
+Arrangements will then be made for you to meet with a registered dietician for nutritional counseling.
 She will review your history, dietary patterns, height, weight and explain the dietary modifications that come with the surgery.

-During this time you will be having pre-operative testing (blood work, x-rays, pulmonary tests).These tests determine your suitability for surgery.
+During this time you will be having preoperative testing (blood work, x-rays, pulmonary tests).These tests determine your suitability for surgery.
 You will also be referred to specialists for operative clearance (cardiologist, pulmonologist, psychiatrist).